- Arts and Design»

 12. With your final color of yarn work 1 Double Crochet (dc) between every petal shape just above the first color which was pink in my example (that's where I pull firmly to shape) and then work a single crochet edging around the rest of the petal stitches.
 Fasten off the yarn when done and work in any loose threads of yarn at the back.

 13. You can easily use buttons in the middle of each design as an easy way to attach or sew these completed motifs onto another project.
 I hope you've enjoyed reading my lens or article today, thanks for your visit.
-Find some book suggestions below on this craft as well as where to find me for more projects.

 This Video Should Help if You Get Stuck!